ananurbaiti/ananurbaiti/README.md

 ---

 ## ⚡ Fun fact:
 I transitioned from a background in marketing and found my passion in software testing.
-Now I love debugging more than designing campaigns 😄
+Now I love debugging more than designing campaigns.